 The Michigan Medicine Department of Physical Medicine and Rehabilitation offers a residency program designed to train and develop skills in the growing field of Cardiovascular and Pulmonary Physical Therapy.
 You’ll be guided by experienced mentors, gaining knowledge and experience at state of the art facilities including University Hospital, Frankel Cardiovascular Center, and CS Mott Children’s Hospital.
 Nationally recognized as a premier teaching hospital, Michigan Medicine offers diverse patient populations, state of the art procedures, and top notch therapy education resources.
 Michigan Medicine is a Cystic Fibrosis Care Center, Center for Circulatory Support (VAD), and Extracorporeal Life Support Program.
 Your clinical experience, didactic modules, and individualized mentoring will support your preparation to sit for the Cardiovascular and Pulmonary Clinical Specialist (CCS) Examination.

 Accredited by ABPTRFE, Michigan Medicine’s Cardiovascular and Pulmonary Residency Program is 12 months in length.
 Residents spend approximately 40 hours per week in a mix of didactic education, clinical mentoring, and patient care.
 Residents receive a monthly stipend, and are eligible for health benefits.

 Residency Mission Statement

 The primary purpose of the University of Michigan-Michigan Medicine Cardiovascular and Pulmonary Residency Program is to prepare entry level or general physical therapists with advanced knowledge and skills in this specialty area of practice.
 This program will foster leaders in this field by utilizing scientific inquiry, clinical decision making and evidence-based practice to be able to achieve optimal outcomes for every client.

-- Program will utilize current and advancing evidence-based research for evaluation and treatment of patients with cardiovascular and pulmonary dysfunction.
+- Program will utilize current and advancing evidence-based research for evaluation and treatment of patients with Cardiovascular and Pulmonary dysfunctions.

-- The program will produce skilled practitioners who contribute to the profession through advanced patient care, education and research.
+- The program will produce skilled practitioners who contribute to the profession through advanced patient care, education, and research.

-- The program will produce skilled practitioners who become a resource for the community in prevention and rehabilitation of cardiovascular and pulmonary disease
+- The program will produce skilled practitioners who become a resource for the community in prevention and rehabilitation of CVP diseases.

-- Provide multi-specialty clinical education delivered in a consistent format with excellent instruction that adheres to continuous improvement practices.
+- Program will provide multi-specialty clinical (or post-professional) education, delivered in a consistent format with excellent instruction that adheres to continuous improvement practices.

 - Residency Director: Christina Fields, PT, MPT, CCS ([email protected])